top of page

 The diet can seem overwhelming at first- which is why getting some help is so useful to getting it done properly.

-Remember: FODMAPs are taken out as a collective- the truth is that you may in fact be fine with some of the sub groups but we won't know this until we can do the food trials (step 2).
+Remember: FODMAPs are taken out as a collective- the truth is that you may in fact be fine with some of the sub groups but we won't know this until we can do the food challenges.
 Everything until this point is a best guess- food trials give clarity and more certainty as to your triggers.

 Get the MONASH UNI Low FODMAP APP